vaclavhanzl/hacktrack/README.md

 ## Discussions and Contact
 You can discuss hacktrack in public here in [Discussions](https://github.com/vaclavhanzl/hacktrack/discussions).
-If you want to tell me more personally that you love this or hate this, message @vaclav512 on Twitter.
+If you want to tell me more personally that you love this or hate this, message `@vaclavh@sigmoid.social` on Mastodon.